-The Foundation engages in financial inclusion and youth learning programs.
+The Foundation engages in financial inclusion for relief of poverty and youth education programs.
 Program costs include personnel, legal and other costs directly related to the programs.
 The Foundation also incurs other costs related to personnel, premises and other expenditures for the administration of the programs.
 Some of these costs are allocated to program costs, such as payroll and personnel related costs, which have been allocated based on an estimate of time spent and effort expended on program related activities.
 Occupancy costs have been allocated to programs based on the percentage of time spent and effort expended by employees occupying those premises on program related activities.